uvarc/accord-docs/docs/source/guide/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 User onboarding is a multi-step process:

-1. A PI self-registers using an online form.
+1. A PI requests access using an online form and explaining their project.
+Some documentation will be required at this point, including a description of the project data, its level of sensitivity, the anticipated scope of computing for the project, and any supplemental information such as IRB approval, etc.

 .. raw:: html

     <button class="btn-accord">Request Access</button>

+2. The project application will be reviewed and approved/declined.
-2. If the PI is from an institution that is new to ACCORD, an MOU/contract with your institution and UVA will need to be established.
+2. If approved and a PI is from an institution that is new to ACCORD, an MOU/contract between their home institution and UVA will need to be established.
-3. Once that is in place, or for subsequent PIs, the project application will be reviewed and approved/declined.
+3. The approved project, under institutional contract, can now be fulfilled.
-4. Once approved a user will confirm their email and complete additional profile registration steps.
+4. The PI will confirm their email and complete final registration steps.
 5. When registration is complete the user will be notified by email.
-They can then create a project.
+Their project will now be created.

 Create a Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Principal Investigators (PIs) can create a new, empty project using the ACCORD Console.
-This action triggers three processes behind the scenes:
+The creation of a project triggers three processes behind the scenes:

 1. Creates a new system group with the PI as both a member and owner.
 2. Creates a new 1TB project storage share within ACCORD cluster storage.